• スポットタイトル

 Matsumae Park

-The area around Matsumae Castle, the only old-style Japanese castle in Hokkaido, which was selected as a Hokkaido Heritage Site in 2004, is known as one of "Japan's 100 Beautiful Historic Landscapes."
-Local residents are fond of and proud of the town's scenery, and you can feel the unique atmosphere of a castle town just by walking around.
-It is also famous as a cherry blossom viewing spot, with approximately 10,000 trees of about 250 varieties, and is a popular spot visited by many people, as it can be enjoyed for a long period of time, from the winter cherry blossoms in early April to the late-blooming cherry blossoms in late May.
+The area centered around Matsumae Castle, the only old-style Japanese castle in Hokkaido and selected as a Hokkaido Heritage site in 2004, is known as one of the '100 Most Beautiful Historical Landscapes of Japan'.
+Local residents have a deep affection and pride for the town's scenery, and just by walking around, you can feel the unique atmosphere of a castle town.
+It is famous as a cherry blossom viewing spot with approximately 10,000 trees of about 250 varieties.
+It is a popular destination visited by many people, as the blossoms can be enjoyed over a long period, from the winter cherry blossoms in early April to the late-blooming varieties in late May.

-The cherry blossoms began as a famous spot for cherry blossoms in the Edo period, when they were brought there by local merchants, the wives of feudal lords who came from Kyoto, and samurai who returned from Edo after completing their alternate attendance.
-As the master of haiku, Matsuo Basho, wrote, "Are all the descendants of flower guardians for a mile?", after the Taisho period, Kamakura Kanesuke tried to propagate the trees by grafting, and from the 1940s, local elementary school teacher Asari Masatoshi collected cherry trees from all over the country and worked to improve their varieties, leading to the present day.
+The origin of this famous cherry blossom spot dates back to the Edo period, when trees were brought by local merchants, the wife of a feudal lord who married from the capital city of Kyoto, and samurai returning from Edo after completing their alternate attendance duties.
+As the haiku master Matsuo Basho wrote, 'For a league, are all descendants of blossom guards?', Kanesuke Kamakura propagated the trees through grafting from the Taisho period onward.
+Starting in the 1940s, Masatoshi Asari, a local elementary school teacher, collected cherry trees from all over the country and worked on breeding new varieties, leading to the park we see today.

-Matsumae Fukuyama Castle, the last Japanese-style castle in Japan, was completed in 1854 (Ansei 1).
-It was designated a national treasure in 1941 (Showa 16), but was destroyed by fire in 1949 (Showa 24).
-The current castle tower was rebuilt in 1961 (Showa 36).
-The Honmaru Gomon gate dates back to the time of the castle's construction and is designated as an Important Cultural Property of Japan.
+Additionally, Matsumae Fukuyama Castle, the last Japanese-style castle completed in 1854 (Ansei 1), was designated a National Treasure in 1941 (Showa 16) but was destroyed by fire in 1949 (Showa 24).
+The current castle keep was rebuilt in 1961 (Showa 36).
+The Honmaru Gomon Gate is an original structure from the time of construction and is designated as a National Important Cultural Property.

 松前町 はこらぶ